VirusTotal/yara/docs/capi.rst

 Functions
 ---------

-.. c:function:: void yr_initialize(void)
+.. c:function:: int yr_initialize(void)

   Initalize the library.
 Must be called by the main thread before using any other function.
+Return :c:macro:`ERROR_SUCCESS` on success another error code in case of error.
+The list of possible return codes vary according to the modules compiled into YARA.

-.. c:function:: void yr_finalize(void)
+.. c:function:: int yr_finalize(void)

   Finalize the library.
 Must be called by the main free to release any resource allocated by the library.
+Return :c:macro:`ERROR_SUCCESS` on success another error code in case of error.
+The list of possible return codes vary according to the modules compiled into YARA.

 .. c:function:: void yr_finalize_thread(void)